POlLLOGAMER/SATsolverpolinomialtime/README.md

 ---

 ## Introducción
 The SAT problem is one of the most well-known problems in computational complexity theory.
-However, this paper introduces an alternative approach that challenges conventional methods and explores the possibility of solving it in nearly constant time...
+However, this paper introduces an alternative approach that challenges conventional methods and explores the possibility of solving it in nearly constant time

 ---

 ## Metod
-In summary, I managed to make an algorithm which achieves in any SAT algorithm, no matter if it is gigantic or the most complex in the world, no matter what happens, one of the 2 conventions will always be true, which is all 0 or all 1...
+In summary, I managed to make an algorithm which achieves in any SAT algorithm, no matter if it is gigantic or the most complex in the world, no matter what happens, one of the 2 conventions will always be true, which is all 0 or all 1

 ```python
 # Función para comprobar este principio que yo cree